zen-browser/theme-store/themes/ad97bb70-0066-4e42-9b5f-173a5e42c6fc/readme.md

   - Hide the separator line between pinned tabs and normal tabs
   - Remove the border of the workspace button
   - Move workspace button to the bottom of the tabbar
-  - Make all pinned tabs load on startup
+  - Load pinned tabs only when using them, instead of loading all of them on startup
   - Dim unloaded tabs